A Full Season of Tomato-Growing Information

 How do I prevent my tomatoes from cracking?

-The main cause of skin cracking is fluctuation of soil moisture, especially as tomatoes ripen.
-If soil becomes dry, and plants then receive heavy rainfall or amounts of irrigation, the plants will take up water quickly and put on a growth spurt.
+Skin cracking is mainly caused by a fluctuation of soil moisture, especially as tomatoes ripen.
+If soil becomes dry and plants then receive heavy rainfall or heavy irrigation, the plants will take up water quickly and put on a growth spurt.
 This type of fast growth causes the skin to crack.
 Tomato cracks can be avoided by applying a few inches of organic mulch around the plants to prevent the soil from becoming overly dry, and watering tomatoes in the early morning.

 There can be several reasons to explain low fruit production:

 - Sometimes flowers drop off the plant during periods of fluctuating temperatures.
 Temperatures above 90 degrees Fahrenheit during the day can cause the blossoms to drop without setting fruit.
 If evening temperatures fall below 55 degrees, remain above 75 degrees, or if the humidity is too high, blossoms can also drop prematurely.

 - Tomatoes are pollinated by wind or insects.
 During extreme weather conditions, there can be low populations of insects, which will result in low fruit production.

 - Shallow watering can stress and weaken tomato plants.
 Soil kept uniformly moist will promote the development of a large, healthy root system and will result in good fruit production.

 - High nitrogen fertilization encourages vegetative growth and can inhibit flower production, resulting in poor fruit set.
 Low nitrogen produces spindly vines that cannot support proper plant development.

 - Fungal problems can also prevent high yields as well as high-quality fruit, especially during seasons with periods of heavy rainfall.
 Gardeners may need to apply fungicide sprays if these diseases threaten to severely defoliate plants.
 Contact Plant Information Service at @email to request a list of approved fungicides.